menu

 Demographics

 The people who call Burwell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Burwell residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Burwell include German, Irish, English, Polish, and Norwegian.
+Important ancestries of people in Burwell include German, Irish, English, Polish, and French.

 The most common language spoken in Burwell is English.
 Other important languages spoken here include Polish and Italian.